hannahj25/portfolio-hannah/README.md

 ## Specifications

-I needed the page to contain:
+The page includes:

    Name and photo/avatar

    A brief introduction/about me

-   A section for displaying projects (currently with placeholders, to be filled in later with future works)
+   A section wherein projects are displayed, with the first project displayed at a larger size

-   Contact information
+   A section with contact information

-The page is structured with links to each section and uses a responsive layout that can be viewed on different screen sizes.
+The code is structured with links scrolling to each section and uses a responsive layout that can be easily viewed on different screen sizes.

 ## Screenshots